 5. Save your must-do workout for another time

-“I never plan for the run to be a workout,” says Abby Bales, mom to Henry and Caitlyn.
+“I never plan for the run to be a workout,” says Abby Bales, a marathoner, and mom of two.
 “Instead, it’s an easy run for however long my kid will tolerate it.
 He likes to point out airplanes flying over Central Park and waves to people as we run by.
 It’s very laid back — and we usually make at least one stop halfway in for him to run his sillies out.”

 6. Consider stroller running built-in strength training!

 “When you’re running with kids in a stroller, you aren’t looking for speed — but you do gain strength and stamina,” says Shanna Sparks Burnette.
 “That combined with some fast intervals, and you’ll be a much stronger runner than you were before.”

 “For the stroller-running set, always pack water, a snack cup, spare diapers, wipes, and a changing pad in the undercarriage,” says Billy Henehan, dad of one.
 “You don’t want to be five miles from home with a suddenly very stinky and uncomfortable toddler.”

 “Change up the handlebar positions every now and then during your run if your stroller allows it,” says Henehan.
 “And definitely stretch your arms and shoulders after your run.
 Sometimes I feel like stroller running is more grueling for my arms than it is for my legs!”

 9. Embrace your inner tough mom or dad

 “If you want to feel really hardcore, sprint up a hill with your full jogging stroller, passing stroller-less runners along the way,” says Henehan.
 “Then head back down the hill and do it again.”

 10. Expect to deal with a range of emotions along the way

 “Be prepared to deal with crying, whining kids for some of the runs,” says Lindsey Hein, mom of three boys.
 “It’s just gonna happen.
 YOLO.”